ultraleap/ultraleap-labs-haptictextures/README.md

-# Mid-Air Haptic Texture: Modulating Sensation Intensity from Image Displacement Maps
+# Mid-Air Haptic Textures: Translating Image Features to Produce Haptic Feedback
-This textures open-source project is part of an internal research project exploring the possibility of rendering varying surface textures using a UH device.
-This work currently enables the generation of haptic textures from images by modulating haptic sensation intensity via image displacement map greyscale values.
-From this information, the roughness and bumpiness of a texture can be effectively presented using ultrasonic mid-air haptics.
+This project is part of an internal research project exploring the possibility of rendering surface textures using an Ultraleap haptic array.
+This project allows users to generate haptic sensations from images by modulating intensity via image displacement map greyscale values.
+The draw frequency of the sensation is also automatically set based on the output from a neural network that takes as input various statistical features calculate from the pixel values in an image.
+These features correspond to how much roughness is contained within the image.
+This roughness is then varied by adjusting the draw frequency of the haptic feedback.
 In addition, both visual and haptic feedback are directly linked which ensures congruency for the user whilst exploring a visuo-haptic texture.

 ## About
 This repository contains the following: